 Between them, REDcycle, CurbCycle, iQ Renew, Licella, Viva Energy Australia, LyondellBasell, Taghleef Industries, Amcor and Nestlé brought their individual expertise to bear to collect and process waste soft plastic, turn it back into oil, and create the prototype wrapper.

 Nestlé’s vision is that none of our packaging, including plastics, ends up in landfill or as litter.

-We are committed to making 100% of our packaging recyclable or reusable by 2025.
+We are committed to making 100% of our packaging recyclable or reusable.
 In addition, we are committed to reducing our use of virgin plastics by one third in the same period.

 Most plastics are difficult to recycle for food packaging, leading to a limited supply of food-grade recycled plastics.
 To create a market, we are investing CHF 2 billion to lead the shift from virgin plastics to food-grade recycled plastics.

 We all have a common aim to reduce packaging waste.
 Every piece of the value chain needs to be doing things differently if we are to have a better future for packaging waste in Australia.
 We all need to be better.